Why Message Passing Is Not Enough: The Case for Sheaves

 Sheaf-based GNNs can:

-- Handle heterophilic graphs by learning edge maps that align features of nodes with different labels
+- Handle heterophilic graphs by learning restriction maps that align features of nodes with different labels

 - Model multi-relational graphs with different maps per edge type